neue-dev/Minesweeper-in-C/README/CONCEPTS.md

 ## 5. Events

 Events refer to things that can happen while your main program is running.
-Usually, events are unpredictable and demand immediate attention; they need to be handled when they occur.
+Usually, events are unpredictable and demand immediate attention; they need to be **handled** when they occur.
 But if our main thread is busy doing something else, it can't just stop what it's doing to deal with new events.

 The solution is to have a separate thread dedicated to handling events.
 In this way, even if our main process isn't available for dealing with events, we can have another thread do that for us.

+Additionally, to actually **listen** for events, we can't just tell the main thread to do that too.
+If it did, it wouldn't be able to do anything else because it would be waiting for events to occur just so it can take note of them.
+Thus, it makes sense to have another thread of execution dedicated to listening for events.

 Other programming languages (like Java and Javascript) support events more or less natively.
 In C, we kind of have to do it ourselves.

 ---

-> **Chapter 5: Callbacks**
+> **Chapter 5: Events**
 >
 > ***How this Concept Relates to the Implementation***
 >